Vidyasagar883/SQL_Retail_Sales_Project/README.md

 **Level**: Beginner
 **Database**: `Sql_Project_P1`

-This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
-The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
-This project is ideal for those who are starting their journey in data analysis and want to build a solid foundation in SQL.
+This project shows SQL skills by setting up a retail sales database, exploring the data, cleaning it, and answering business questions with queries.

 ## Objectives